zpainter/iassist/content/about/general-assembly-minutes-1992.md

 Members Dodd, Einowski, Fitchen, Geraci, Gerken Green, Gray, Guy, Janda, Jacobs, Jones, Stephenson, and Rowe, all having roles either on the program committee or as speakers.
-Judith Rowe was presented with an award for \"long and meritorious service to the Consortium.\" Out-going Council member Jo Ann Dionne served on the Search Committee for a new Director of ICPSR which in June 1991 named Richard C. Rockwell to that post.
-Rowe was also appointed to a three year term on the Depository Library Council and is serving the last year of a three year appointment on the American Statistical Association\'s Census Advisory Committee.
+Judith Rowe was presented with an award for "long and meritorious service to the Consortium."
+Out-going Council member Jo Ann Dionne served on the Search Committee for a new Director of ICPSR which in June 1991 named Richard C. Rockwell to that post.
+Rowe was also appointed to a three year term on the Depository Library Council and is serving the last year of a three year appointment on the American Statistical Association's Census Advisory Committee.

 Margaret Adams of the National Archives played a major role in a two day workshop on Electronic Records at the Society of American Archivists